ci-and-cd/maven-build-opts-opensource/README.md

-# maven-build-opts-opensource
+# maven-build-opts-ossrh
-CI options and config files for open-source repositories
+CI options and config files for projects that deploy to OSSRH repository